RafaelBarbosatec/cube/README.md

 Simple State Manager

 ## Install
-To use this plugin, add `bsev:latest_version` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `cubes:latest_version` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Usage